Can Vision-Language Models Count? A Synthetic Benchmark and Analysis of Attention-Based Interventions: Methodology

 where $N$ is the number of samples, $c_{\text{pred}}^{(i)}$ is the predicted count for sample $i$, and $c_{\text{true}}^{(i)}$ is the ground truth count for sample $i$.

 We assess these metrics across four primary experimental axes:

-\textbf{Increasing prompt specificity.} We analyze model sensitivity to prompt phrasing using a "prompt ladder," where we progressively add descriptive details (e.g., color, texture) to a generic counting prompt.
-This allows us to examine how incremental linguistic specificity influences model performance.
+\textbf{Increasing prompt specificity.} We analyze model sensitivity to prompt phrasing using a ``prompt ladder," where we progressively add descriptive details (e.g., color, texture) to a generic counting prompt.
 Example prompts are provided in Table \ref{tab:texture_prompt_ladder_compact}.

-\textbf{Sensitivity to Visual Properties. }We evaluate performance by systematically varying a single image characteristic at a time (e.g., \texttt{object color}, \texttt{object texture}, \texttt{background color}, \texttt{background texture}) while holding all other factors constant.
-This allows us to isolate the impact of specific visual features on counting performance.
+\textbf{Sensitivity to Visual Properties. }We evaluate performance by systematically varying a single image characteristic at a time (e.g., \texttt{object color}, \texttt{object texture}, \texttt{background color}, \texttt{background texture}) while holding all other factors constant allowing us to isolate the impact of specific visual features on counting performance.

 \textbf{Object Counts Ranges.} We analyze how VLM performance varies across different object count intervals (e.g., 0–9, 10–19, …, 40–50) to identify the threshold at which a model's counting capabilities begin to deteriorate.